 Gewürztraminer, also known as Roter Traminer, is one of the oldest grape varieties still cultivated; it was documented in Germany in the 16th century.
 The thick-skinned, light red grape can reach high levels of ripeness and produce fine, perfumed white wines, straw to golden yellow in color.
 Gewürztraminer is known for being mild in acidity and very aromatic with notes of acacia blossoms, violets, honey, and more.

-Other varietals used to make Sekt include Pinot Meunier, Scheurebe, Chardonnay, Kerner, Elbling, and Sauvignon Blanc.
-See all of our white varietals here.
+Other varieties used to make Sekt include Pinot Meunier, Scheurebe, Chardonnay, Kerner, Elbling, and Sauvignon Blanc.
+Read more about Germany’s white varieties here.

 Deutscher Sekt: Grapes must originate 100% from Germany.